sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-faíled-logins.md

 User accounts that fail to login are recorded with the *Failed Logins* sub-view.

+- The list of Failed Logins includes entries for any Identity Services that were triggered unsuccessfully.
+If a number of optional Identity Services are used, then login is considered successful if one of the Identity Services was triggered successfully.
+In this situation no Failed Login is reported.
 - JOC Cockpit implements delays for repeatedly failed logins to prevent analysis of response times and to prevent brute force attacks.
 - Note that a number of Identity Providers, for example LDAP being used for Active Directory access, might not accept repeatedly failed login attempts and might block the relevant user account.